01 of 15

 An Inviting Modern Garden

 Clean lines and symmetry create a modern style garden.
-In The Telegraph Garden, photographed by Herry Lawford at the Chelsea Flower Show, the minimal use of color is very calming and soothing to the eyes.
-Create and repeat rounded shapes, like the clipped boxwoods for a relaxed orderly look.
+In the Telegraph Garden, photographed by Herry Lawford at the Chelsea Flower Show, the minimal use of color is very calming and soothing to the eyes.
+Create and repeat rounded shapes, such as the clipped boxwoods for a relaxed orderly look.
 Except for mowing and occasional pruning, very little maintenance is required to keep this space looking fresh and inviting.Continue to 4 of 15 below.

 04 of 15

 Narrow side yards can be a challenge to design.
-Viraldeco solved that problem in several ways in this side yard garden.
+Huedecors solved that problem in several ways in this side yard garden.
 Using fencing that is made of the same materials as the house creates the walls of a garden room.
 Having the structure of the walls makes it easier to outline the way the path should flow.
 With these elements laid out, you can use plants as dressing.
-Something tall, like the arborvitae at the curve in the path, keeps the eye from shooting straight past the garden and out the... gate.
-And using low, spreading grasses ground the design and will make the space seem a bit wider than it really is.Continue to 5 of 15 below.
+Something tall, such as the arborvitae at the curve in the path, keeps the eye from shooting straight past the garden and out the gate.
+Low, spreading grasses will make the space seem a bit wider than it is.Continue to 5 of 15 below.

 05 of 15